deriv-com/deriv-app/packages/components/stories/dropdown-list/README.md

 # DropdownList Component

-Renders a `DropdownList` component which is a list of selectable items for a DropDown.
+A list of selectable items for a DropDown.

 #### Supported Gestures: